Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 </video>
 <span class="caption">Social media post and billboard preview</span>

-The billboard preview should give the participant a visual of their prize (if they would win).
+The billboard preview should help the participant visualize their prize should they win.

-These animations aimed to delight and motivate them to wrap up their entry by following the instructions and posting to social media.
+These animations overall aimed to delight and motivate the participants to continue and wrap up their entry by following the instructions and posting to social media.

 The contest ran for about one month and got around a thousand entries.